BrowserWorks/Waterfox/js/src/doc/Debugger/Debugger.Memory.md

     You can retrieve the allocation site for a given object with the [`Debugger.Object.prototype.allocationSite`][allocation-site] accessor
     property.

+<code id='alloc-sampling-probability'>allocationSamplingProbability</code>
+:   A number between 0 and 1 that indicates the probability with which each new
+    allocation should be entered into the allocations log.
+0 is equivalent to "never", 1 is "always", and .05 would be "one out of twenty".

+    The default is 1, or logging every allocation.

+    Note that in the presence of multiple <code>Debugger</code> instances observing the same allocations within a global's scope, the maximum
+    <code>allocationSamplingProbability</code> of all the
+    <code>Debugger</code>s is used.

 <code id='max-alloc-log'>maxAllocationsLogLength</code>
 :   The maximum number of allocation sites to accumulate in the allocations log